[Coronavirus] EU courts still issuing verdicts despite pandemic

 The EU court measures mirrored reactions by other tribunals in Europe.

-The European Court of Human Rights in Strasbourg, France, another country with a high rate of infection, has closed buildings, suspended hearings, and switched to teleworking.
+The European Court of Human Rights in Strasbourg, France, another country with a high level of infection, has closed buildings, suspended hearings, and switched to teleworking.

-National courts in France are doing "essential" litigation only, such as child protection orders or hearings of suspects in detention.
+National courts in France were doing "essential" litigation only, such as child protection orders or hearings of suspects in detention.

-Courts in Italy - the worst-hit EU member - temporarily suspended all hearings.
+Courts in Italy - the worst-hit EU member - suspended all hearings.

 Tribunals in the Czech Republic, Greece, and the Netherlands were taking similar steps.